US intelligence partners will continue to share information but with more restrictive protocols.

 – The Five Eyes’ reliance on US intelligence gathering capabilities will ensure that Washington escapes sanction.

-- The leaks will hinder the shift away from a ‘need to know’ paradigm of intelligence sharing and may cause Five Eyes members to alter their intelligence sharing protocols to help safeguard the security of gathered intelligence.
+– The leaks will hinder the shift away from a ‘need to know’ paradigm of intelligence sharing and may cause Five Eyes members to alter their intelligence sharing protocols to help safeguard –

 Last week, security ministers and attorneys general from Australia, Britain, New Zealand, Canada and the United States gathered for a closed meeting of the Five Eyes intelligence alliance.
 Officially, delegates met to discuss shared concerns surrounding migration, violent extremism and the use of encryption by terrorists.
 However, as the first high level dialogue between Five Eyes nations following a series of US intelligence leaks in May, the summit’s agenda was overshadowed.

 While the nature of the two leaks were very different, they have heightened frustrations in the Anglosphere regarding President Donald Trump’s leadership and have shaken the foundations of trust between the Five Eyes members.
 The dialogue will no doubt have provided American officials the opportunity to address these issues and persuade allies that intelligence shared with the US is secure.

 In a May 10 meeting with Russian Foreign Minister Sergei Lavrov and the Russian Ambassador Sergey Kislyak, President Trump reportedly disclosed highly classified information concerning ISIS shared with the United States by a close partner.
 Trump revealed this intelligence—reportedly collected and delivered to Washington by Israel—despite not having received approval to do so by Tel Aviv.